CocoCatWeb3-Official/Docs/docs/CocoApp/Self Service.md

 ##### Parameter Descriptions

-+ **localsrvport**：Port number for cococat-route service, default is 4568.
++ **localsrvport**：Port number for *cococat-route* service, default is *4568*.
 + **t2trepeater**：BTC address of the relay service.
-+ **nodserverurl**：URL of the`cococat-web service, default is [http://127.0.0.1:4567](http://127.0.0.1:4567).
++ **nodserverurl**：URL of the *cococat-web* service, default is *http://127.0.0.1:4567*.
 + **defaultpeers**：List of default nodes.

 ## CocoApp Self-Service Configuration

-According to the CocoApp development guide, ensure that the development environment is ready。
+According to the *CocoApp* development guide, ensure that the development environment is ready。

 ### Obtain the Service Key for Self-Service

-To integrate self-service, you need to obtain a unique service-key。This can be achieved by calling the getServiceKey interface。Use the following command to get the service-key from the local server：
+To integrate self-service, you need to obtain a unique *service-key*。This can be achieved by calling the *getServiceKey* interface。Use the following command to get the *service-key* from the local server：

 ```bash
 curl http://127.0.0.1:4567/getServiceKey